adriandarian/spectra/website/guide/schema.md

 # Markdown Schema Reference

-This document defines the exact schema that md2jira parses.
+This document defines the exact schema that spectra parses.
 Follow this structure for successful Jira synchronization.

 ## Quick Reference